diem/website/docs/reference/glossary.md

 ### Mempool

 - **Mempool** is one of the components of the validator node.
 It holds an in-memory buffer of transactions that have been submitted but not yet agreed upon and executed.
-Mempool receives transactions from [admission control](#admission-control).
+Mempool receives transactions from [client service](#client-service).
-- Transactions in the mempool of a validator are added from the admission control (AC) of the current validator and from the mempool of other validators.
+- Transactions in the mempool of a validator are added from the client service of the current node and from the mempool of other validators.
 - When the current validator is the leader, its consensus pulls the transactions from its mempool and proposes the order of the transactions that form a block.
 The validator quorum then votes on the proposal.

 ### Merkle Trees